leehambley/mitre/README.md

 2. Ordinal integers (datetime stamps) to help run migrations in order.
 UTC is assumed.
 3. Helpful name to give a clue what the migration does.
 4. A configuration name, something specifying connection params in the configuration.
-5. A runner extension name hint, for example `.sql` expects a configuration for either PostgreSQL, MariaDB or MySQL in the configuration with the name `mydb` and `mydb._runner = "mariadb"`.
+5. A runner extension name hint, for example `.sql` expects a configuration for either PostgreSQL, MariaDB or MySQL in the configuration with the name `mydb` and `mydb._runner = "mysql"`.

 ## Example Configuration & Directory Structure